nextstrain/cli/doc/commands/build.rst

 .. option:: --detach

     Run the build in the background, detached from your terminal.
-Re-attach later using --attach.
-Currently only supported when also using --aws-batch.
+Re-attach later using :option:`--attach`.
+Currently only supported when also using :option:`--aws-batch`.

 .. option:: --attach <job-id>

-    Re-attach to a --detach'ed build to view output and download results.
-Currently only supported when also using --aws-batch.
+    Re-attach to a :option:`--detach`'ed build to view output and download results.
+Currently only supported when also using :option:`--aws-batch`.

 .. option:: --cpus <count>